-As noted above, the number of CEO Options to be granted to Mr. Corbett under this Proposal No. 8 is 226,296 CEO Options, being calculated by dividing US\$1,000,000 by the value of the CEO Options, which was determined using a conventional BSPM (see further details below).
+The number of CEO Options to be granted to Mr. Corbett under this Proposal No. 8 is 226,296 CEO Options, being calculated by dividing US\$1,000,000 by the value of the CEO Options, which was determined using a conventional Black-Scholes Pricing Model ("BSPM") (see further details below)

-Vesting schedule
+Vesting schedule Tenure based-the CEO Options will

-Tenure based-the CEO Options will vest on an annual basis over four years in equal instalments, subject to Mr. Corbett continuing to be employed with the Company, and may then be exercised (subject to the payment by Mr. Corbett of the exercise price)(2) with an expiration date of ten years from the grant date (being the Appointment Date)
+vest on an annual basis over four years in equal instalments, subject to Mr. Corbett continuing to be employed with the Company, and may then be exercised (subject to the payment by Mr. Corbett of the exercise price)(2) with an expiration date of ten years from the grant date (being the Appointment Date)